syncfusion-content/blazor-docs/blazor/scheduler/how-to/blazor-web-assembly-scheduler.md

 ---
 layout: post
-title: Blazor WebAssembly Scheduler in Blazor Scheduler Component | Syncfusion
+title: Getting Stared with Blazor Scheduler in Client Side | Syncfusion
-description: Learn here all about Blazor WebAssembly Scheduler in Syncfusion Blazor Scheduler component and more.
+description: Learn here all about Getting Started with Syncfusion Blazor Scheduler Component in Blazor WebAssembly (Client Side) App and more.
 platform: Blazor
 control: Scheduler
 documentation: ug
 ---

-# Blazor WebAssembly Scheduler in Blazor Scheduler Component
+# Blazor Scheduler Component in Client Side (WebAssembly) App

 This article provides a step-by-step instructions to configure Syncfusion Blazor Scheduler in a simple Blazor WebAssembly application using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).